cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 * `strictEqual` comparison, represented by `===` and `!==` in Mindcode.
 * Printing the value using the `print` or `format` instructions: `null` is output for nulls and `0` for zero values.

+## String expressions

+Only these operations can be applied to string operands:

+* equality operators,
+* the `+` operator applied to string literals (resulting in [string concatenation](#string-concatenation)).

+> [!IMPORTANT]
+> Using string values in expressions not listed above is not supported in Mindcode and its results are undefined.

 # Operators

 Mindcode operators follow conventions common to many programming languages.
 Almost every Mindcode operator maps directly to a Mindustry Logic `op` instruction, but several are Mindcode-specific enhancements.